s3xysteak/unplugin-iconify-generator/README.md

 ### Plugin configuration

 - `iconifyIntelliSense`: A boolean, indicated whether to enable the support for `antfu.iconify`.
 Notice that it will edit `.vscode/settings.json`.
-- `base`: A string about absolute path, to indicate the root path.
-In default it is `process.cwd()`.
+- `base`: A string about absolute path, to indicate the root path which is `process.cwd()` in default.
+It will be used as the base path of other options.